tlevine/arabic-tweets/readme.md

 slow IO, less CPU and just a bit more memory than the data size will be most appropriate.

+Let's make sure that there's an easy way for people to save output to other places.
+In particular, I'm thinking of PNG or PDF plots and aggregated data in JSON files.

 ### Idea 1: Minimal cloudness
 We make one self-contained instance that can load everything, and we deploy a few copies of this.